codio-templates/hello-codio-python/.guides/content/Building-the-Demo-69da.md

 ![.guides/img/create_new_file](.guides/img/create_new_file.png)

 The next step is to load this file into a panel of your layout.
-Click on the Guide Editor tab, click on the gear icon again, and click on the `Open Tabs` button.
-You can click the button and type the file's path to add a new file to the layout.
-Or, you can drag the file from the directory tree onto the page.
+Click on the Guide Editor tab, click the **Layout** button again, and click on the `Open Tabs` button.
+You can click the button and type the file's path to add a new file to the layout, or you can drag the file from the directory tree onto the page.

 ![.guides/img/coding_file](.guides/img/coding_file.png)